At-sushi/RPGMV_Midi/Readme.md

 ## Contribution

-All type of PRs are acceptable.
+All types of PRs are acceptable.